Procedure types

 Administration routeRequired string.
 Options: Inhalation, Intraperitoneal (IP), Intravenous (IV), Subcutaneous (SC), Intramuscular (IM), Oral, Other.
 Route of anesthetic administration.

-Recovery timeOptional number (≥ 0).
+Recovery timenumber (≥ 0).
 Example: numeric.
 Time from end of anesthesia to return of righting reflex or normal activity.

-Monitoring methodsOptional multi-select.
+Monitoring methodsmulti-select.
 Choices: Blood pressure, EEG, Heart rate, Pulse oximetry, Respiratory rate, Toe pinch reflex, None, Other.
 No duplicate selections.
 Methods used to monitor anesthetic depth.

 Burr hole